backstitch/backstitch.github.io/_drafts/account_settings.md

 <div class="full zoomable"><img src="/images/account_settings/results.png"></div>

 <div class="note">
-  Note: Turning this off will disable certain features within backstitch
-- sharing results from within backstitch
-- using the Share to Wordpress plugin
-- seeing highlighting indicating why this result is displayed in this topic
+  Note: Turning this off will disable certain features within backstitch: sharing results from within backstitch, using the Share to Wordpress plugin, and seeing highlighting indicating why this result is displayed in this topic.
 </div>

 --